 I am a sugar addict.
 I know it, my family knows it, everyone knows it.
 I know I should have a proper Fear of Sugar; we know, as far as health is concerned, that we eat too much of it.
 Some studies suggest sugar is eight times more addictive than cocaine — the brain undergoes a greater neurological reward after having something sweet than it does after cocaine and you get similar withdrawals when you cut it out — only this white substance is everywhere you look and (presumably like cocaine) near impossible to give up.
 Going completely cold turkey this time of year just will not work.
 You're better taking it in stages to make the transition easier.
-Here are some simple tips to try kick the sweet habit.
+Here are some simple tips to try to kick the sweet habit.

 Timing is important

 In order to successfully reduce your sugar intake, it's so important to be realistic; don't attempt to rid yourself of sugar just before a major celebration or just before you go away on holiday, get married or move house — it won't work, there's too much temptation at these events.
 Start afresh when your calendar goes back to normal where you can give yourself the best chance of succeeding.